cavo789/blog/blog/2024/04/19/vscode-export-list-of-extensions/index.md

 ```
 <!-- cspell:enable -->

-If you've a PowerShell user, you can also run `code --list-extensions | % { "code --install-extension $_" }` and now the output will looks like this:
+If you've a PowerShell user, you can also run `code --list-extensions | % { "code --install-extension $_" }` and now the output will look like this:

 <!-- cspell:disable -->
 ```text